justin-bala/My-Portfolio/README.md

 # Justin Ralph Bala
-**Chemical Engineering — Modeling & Simulation**
+**Chemical Engineering at Polytechnique Montréal**

-I am a chemical engineering student with a strong focus on numerical modeling, simulation, and process analysis.
+I am a chemical engineering student in the biofabrication/ biomanufacturing stream.
+This page presents selected projects that reflect my approach to engineering analysis and problem-solving.
-This page presents selected academic projects that demonstrate my approach to engineering problems.
+My academic projects emphasize using modeling and simulation as tools to understand process behavior

 ---